stjo0306/palindrome/README.md

-`npm install` to install the packages necessary to develop this program `npm start` will take in the user input and run the program `npm run build` will package the project into an executable file under the `dist/` directory
+`npm install` to install the packages necessary to develop this program `npm start` will take in the user input and run the program `npm run build:all` will package the project into an executable file under the `dist/` directory